Berkelium: History

 After the irradiation, the coating was dissolved with nitric acid and then precipitated as the hydroxide using concentrated aqueous ammonia solution.
 The product was centrifugated and re-dissolved in nitric acid.
-To separate berkelium from the unreacted americium, this solution was added to a mixture of ammonium and ammonium sulfate and heated to convert all the dissolved americium into the oxidation state +6.
+To separate berkelium from the unreacted americium, this solution was added to a mixture of aqueous ammonia and ammonium sulfate and heated in the presence of atmospheric oxygen to convert all the dissolved americium into the oxidation state +6.
 Unoxidized residual americium was precipitated by the addition of hydrofluoric acid as americium(III) fluoride (AmF3).
 This step yielded a mixture of the accompanying product curium and the expected element 97 in form of trifluorides.
 The mixture was converted to the corresponding hydroxides by treating it with potassium hydroxide, and after centrifugation, was dissolved in perchloric acid.